Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Nonparametric Estimation of Markov Transition Operators

-The idea of approximating the Markov transition operator $\ko$ via $U^{(\gamma)*}$ can be connected to data-driven spectral analysis and model reduction techniques used in engineering, fluid dynamics, molecular dynamics, and atmospheric sciences.
-Data-driven approximations of the Koopman operator are frequently used to perform analysis, forecasting, model reduction, and control of dynamical systems in various scientific disciplines~\citep{RMBSH09, brunton2016koopman, giannakis2019data}.
-For an overview of numerical Koopman approximation methods in the context of spectral analysis, see~\cite{KKS16,KNKWKSN18}.
-One of the most widely used Koopman spectral analysis and model reduction methods is \emph{extended dynamic mode decomposition (EDMD)}~\citep{WKR15}.
-EDMD computes an approximation of the Koopman operator eigendecomposition via a Galerkin-approximation based on a finite set of basis functions in $F$.
-When $F$ is chosen to be the RKHS $\inrkhs$, one obtains so-called \emph{kernel EDMD}~\citep{WRK15:Kernel} as a special nonparametric version of EDMD.
-It was shown by~\citet{Klus2019} that (regularized) kernel EDMD actually computes the eigendecomposition of~$\smash{U_n^{(\gamma)*}}$.
-This new nonparametric asymptotic perspective of kernel EDMD allows to formulate new convergence results of kernel EDMD based on previous results.
-In contrast to previous results that rely on ergodicity of the underlying system~\citep{KKS16,KoMe18,giannakis2018reproducing}, we are able to give a refined convergence analysis by using mixing properties of the underlying system.
-However, we note that the operator $U^{(\gamma)*}$ is in general not self-adjoint and a dedicated analysis of spectral properties and convergence is subject to future work.
+The idea of approximating the operator $\ko_\lag$ via $U_\lag^{(\gamma)*}$ can be connected to data-driven spectral analysis techniques which are commonly used in fluid dynamics, molecular dynamics, and atmospheric sciences.
+One of the most widely used spectral analysis and methods is the so-called \emph{extended dynamic mode decomposition}~(EDMD,\citealp{WKR15}).
+EDMD computes Galerkin approximation of the eigendecomposition of $\ko_\lag$ based on a finite set of basis functions in $F$.
+When $F$ is chosen to be the RKHS $\inrkhs$, one obtains \emph{kernel EDMD}~\citep{WRK15:Kernel} as a special nonparametric version of EDMD.
+It was shown by~\citet{Klus2019} that regularized kernel EDMD actually computes the eigendecomposition of~$\smash{U_\lag^{(\gamma,n)*}}$.
+In contrast to previous results that rely on ergodicity of the underlying system~\citep{KKS16,KoMe18}, our results may lead to a refined convergence analysis by using mixing properties of the underlying system.
+To the best of our knowledge, prior consistency results for EDMD only cover convergence in strong operator topology (i.e., pointwise convergence) for parametric models, i.e. on fixed finite-dimensional subspaces spanned by a dictionary of basis functions.
+Furthermore, they mostly aim towards deterministic dynamical systems~\citep{KoMe18}.
+However, we note that the operator \smash{$U_\lag^{(\gamma)*}$} is in general not self-adjoint and a dedicated analysis of spectral properties and convergence is subject to future work.